Paradeluxe/Praditor/markdown/algorithm.md

 At this point, noise areas are found, which means we have roughly pinpoint the probable locations of onsets (i.e., target area).

-We do not continue to use the original amplitudes, but first derivatives.
+We do not continue to use the original amplitudes but first derivatives.
 First-derivative thresholding is a common technique in other signal processing areas (e.g., ECG).
-It keeps the trend but remove the noisy ("spiky") part, which helps to improve the performance.
+It keeps the trend but removes the noisy ("spiky") part, which helps to improve the performance.

 ![scan.png](../instructions/scan.png)